Best Fishing Line for Bass: Pro Angler Picks

 Another notable feature of the Stealth Superline is its quiet operation, just as the name suggests.
 This quality results from the fluoropolymer treatment, making the microfibers produce almost no sound and achieve longer casts.
 It winds on and off the spool very smoothly due to its roundness, and it minimizes backlash.

 Achieving a positive hook set is considerably easier with the Stealth Superline because of its zero stretch property that lets you feel bites almost instantly.
 The 10-pound line is available in 125-yard length and comes in moss green color.
-By the way, if you are wondering how to tie a leader to your braided line, we invite you to check out this simple guide.
+We have created a guide on how to tie a leader to your braided line.

 6. Berkley Trilene XL Monofilament Fishing Line – Best Monofilament